 For everyone else that is invited to Stage 3, the total rank will be based on scores from the MSRA + Stage 3 based on the weighting above.
 Anyone above the cut score will be ranked nationally, anyone below will be deemed not suitable for training.
 Given the new weighting, it is important to allow plenty of time to prepare for the MSRA, and to pay particular attention to the SJT, as the MSRA is now 60%, with the SJT worth twice as much as the clinical paper in the final weighting – this is not a simple pass / fail exam – you will be ranked based on scores against others so every extra mark matters.
 Try to do as many practise SRA questions as possible, and make sure you have done at least 1 full timed mock exam for each paper – many doctors find the exam time pressured.

 If you don’t score as well as you would have liked in the MSRA, as long as you have been invited to Stage 3, you can still get an offer as long you perform well at Stage 3 – the key thing at this point is to practise all 4 stations so you can demonstrate the skills assessed to a high level.
 You can also increase your chances by being willing to consider more areas in your preferences.

 You can read more about the 4 parts of Stage 3 and how to prepare here: http://gptraining.info/stage-3-assessment-preparation-tips

-Focus on Stage 3 – as you can improve your overall ranking by doing well here.
+Once you have completed the SRA, start to focus on Stage 3 – as you can improve your overall ranking by doing well here.
 The chances of getting a post are much higher in Round 1 compared to R1 re-advert or Round 2 as the later rounds only have jobs that could not be filled in Round 1.
 This means there are fewer posts, and some of the popular areas will have no jobs at all.